Coronavirus - Minimising the risk to health

 Anyone who lives alone with even mild symptoms is now advised to self-isolate for seven days.

-If any ill person in the household has not had any signs of improvement and have not already sought medical advice, they should contact NHS 111 online.
+If any ill person in the household or bubble has not had any signs of improvement and have not already sought medical advice, they should contact NHS 111 online.
 If your home has no internet access, you should call NHS 111.

 The cough may persist for several weeks in some people, despite the coronavirus infection having cleared.
 A persistent cough alone does not mean someone must continue to self-isolate for more than 7 days.